The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 After all, the greater the risk, the higher the reward.

-As soon as Zhong Dali heard I was going, he immediately tossed the junk he was holding onto the ground.
+As soon as Zhong Dali heard I was going, he immediately tossed the ragged items he was holding onto the ground.

 "Wow!
 Saving someone!"

-We trudged through the ruins, stepping carefully as we made our way toward the building.
+We trudged through the ruins, carefully making our way toward the building.

-Along the way, we occasionally spotted a few wandering Zombies, which we cautiously avoided.
+Along the way, we occasionally spotted a few wandering zombies, which we skillfully avoided.

-I certainly didn't want to meet my end while playing the "hero saving the damsel."
+I certainly didn't want to meet my end on the way to becoming a "hero saving a damsel in distress."

 When we reached the front of the building, the cries for help became clearer.

-It sounded like a young girl's voice, filled with sobs, intermittently calling out for "help."
+It sounded like a young girl's voice, tinged with sobs, intermittently calling out for "help."

 We followed the sound up to the second floor.